imab94/BasicSearchEngineTkinterGUI/README.md

 # BasicSearchEngineTkinterGUI
 this GUI based tkinter search Program can give any information.
-Need to install a python package- pip install wikipedia
+Need to install a python package\n pip install wikipedia